-Bachelor of Science in Engineering (BSE) degrees are available in:
+Bachelor of Science in Engineering (BSE) degrees are available in eight majors:

 - Biomedical Engineering

-- Chemical & Biochemical Engineering
+- Chemical Engineering

-- Civil & Environmental Engineering
+- Civil Engineering

-- Electrical & Computer Engineering
+- Computer Science & Engineering

 - Industrial Engineering

 - Mechanical Engineering

-- Computer Science and Engineering
+- Computer Science & Engineering

-- Undeclared Engineering: most popular major for incoming students
+- Undeclared Engineering: a popular major for incoming students, although only a place to start

-- All students in engineering take first three semesters in common, so no disadvantage in starting "undeclared"
+- All students in engineering take first three semesters in common, so no disadvantage in starting "undeclared" or changing majors within the College of Engineering.

-- o Can still complete degree in eight semesters (four years)
+- All engineering degrees are designed to be completed in eight semesters (four years)

-- Students unsure whether to start in engineering or in a Liberal Arts & Sciences or Business major

-AND who are admissible to engineering -- MUCH better to start with engineering, as these courses

-will count in other majors, but the reverse is not necessarily true
+- Students unsure whether to start in engineering or in another major at the University AND who are admissible to engineering -- MUCH better to start with engineering, as these courses will count in other majors, but the reverse is not necessarily true.

-Admission - Apply early for admission (summer before senior year) and for housing immediately after being admitted
+Admission - Recommendation is to apply early for admission (as early as summer before senior year and ideally before December $1^{st}$ ) and for housing immediately after being admitted